j-chen05/launchcalendar/README.md

 ![](images/calendar_add.png)

-The events will also be aptly named and filled with interesting information from the database!
+The events will also be aptly named and filled with interesting information from the database regarding the launch/mission!

 ![](images/calendardesc.png)